nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-file-system-exporter.md

 The following rules are implemented by default:

 *   All the document are exported&nbsp;
-*   When a document exported already exists in your File System directory, it will be prefixed with a timestamp.
-In this way, no document will be deleted&nbsp;
+*   <span style="line-height: 21.58px;">When a document exported already exists in your File System directory, it will be prefixed with a timestamp.
+In this way, no document will be deleted&nbsp;</span>
-*   The attached files to a document are exported in the same directory than the document.
-They are prefixed with the name of the document parent.
+*   <span style="line-height: 21.58px;">The a</span><span style="line-height: 21.58px;">ttached files to a document are exported in the same directory than the document.
+They are prefixed with the name of the document parent.</span>

 ## Installation